Josiah-Morgan/fast-font-generator-extension/README.md

 Link to extension: https://microsoftedge.microsoft.com/addons/detail/fast-font-generator/jbgbakofdniaoahfadgaoalhgmngniai Currently only on Edge
 Simple, but I think it is a pretty cool program.
-It is different than the traditional font generator style with the arrow buttons, instead of the long list of text
+It is little different than the traditional font generator style with the arrow buttons, instead of the long list of text